MondoGao/learning-Ruby/rails.md

 Rails.application.routes.draw do
   # For details on the DSL available within this file, see http://guides.rubyonrails.org/routing.html
-  get 'about', to: 'static#about' end
+  get 'about', to: 'static#about'

+    resources :authors, only: [:show] do
+      # nested resource for posts
+      resources :posts, only: [:show, :index]
+    end
+end

 # app/controllers/static_controller.rb